 Sourdough Starter Maintenance

 Congratulations on your new Sourdough Starter!
-If you purchased from Virginia Sourdough, you are coming home with approximately 100 grams of Jane Dough, a starter born in 2020.
+If you purchased a live starter from Virginia Sourdough, you are coming home with approximately 100 grams of Jane Dough, a starter born in 2020.
 Starter is a living organism and must be fed once per day or placed in a cool environment to halt activity.

 Within 12 hours after purchase/workshop: